 4. Participants who are overtly healthy as determined by medical evaluation includingmedical history, physical examination, laboratory parameters, and cardiac monitoringbefore first administration of investigational product.
 Weight

-5. Body weight within 50.0 to 100.0 kg and body mass index within the range 18.0 to 30.0 kg/m2 (inclusive).
+5. Body weight within 50.0 to 120.0 kg and body mass index within the range 18.0 to 35.0 kg/m^2 (inclusive).

 6. Contraceptive use by males or females should be consistent with local regulationsregarding the methods of contraception for those participating in clinical studies.

-(b) Male participants:
+7. Male participants:

-• It is strongly recommended that female partners of male participants also useat least one highly effective method of contraception throughout this period.
+• It is strongly recommended that female partners of male participants alsouse at least one highly effective method of contraception throughout thisperiod.

-• Male participants must refrain from fathering a child or donating sperm duringthe study period and for at least 7 days following last radioligandadministration and 4 months following last dose of AZD7798, whichever islonger.
+• Male participants must refrain from fathering a child or donating spermduring the study period and for at least 7 days following last radioligandadministration and 4 months following last dose of AZD7798, whichever islonger.

-(iii) If sexually active with a non-sterilised male partner, WOCBP must use at leastone highly effective method of birth control during the study period and for atleast 7 days following last radioligand administration and 4 months following lastdose of AZD7798, whichever is longer.
+(iii) If sexually active with a non-sterilized male partner, WOCBP must use at leastone highly effective method of birth control during the study period and for atleast 7 days following last radioligand administration and 4 months following lastdose of AZD7798, whichever is longer.

-(v) WOCBP participants must not breastfeed and must not donate or retrieve ova fortheir own use during the study period and for at least 7 days following lastradioligand administration and 4 months following last dose of AZD7798, whichever islonger (d) Highly effective methods of birth control (i) Methods that can achieve afailure rate of less than 1% per year when used consistently and correctly areconsidered as highly effective birth control methods.
+(v) WOCBP participants must not breastfeed and must not donate or retrieve ova fortheir own use during the study period and for at least 7 days following lastradioligand administration and 4 months following last dose of AZD7798, whichever islonger (c) Highly effective methods of birth control (i) Methods that can achieve afailure rate of less than 1% per year when used consistently and correctly areconsidered as highly effective birth control methods.
 Such methods include:

 • Progesterone-only contraception associated with inhibition of ovulation (oral,injectable or implantable)